Do you know this man? Thief caught on CCTV stealing cash from Auckland bar

 Police are trying to identify the man who was caught on the venue's CCTV cameras during the daring heist.

-The assailant is seen entering the bar with another male.
+The man is seen entering the bar with another male.
 The other man seems to keep a lookout as the thief approaches the bar.

 Checking over his shoulders, he then brazenly reaches over the bar to grab a wad of cash.
 Police would not say which bar the footage was taken in but confirmed the incident occurred about 9am on May 31.